[Retire Early]

 The wide range of fees charged by DFA-approved advisors offers potential clients considerable opportunity for savings.
 Especially for investors with larger accounts, the assets under management (AUM) fee model appears to result in an annual charge that's wildly inflated given the small number of man-hours required to manage a portfolio of 10 to 15 index funds.
 If a "high-fee" DFA-approved advisor can't give you a detailed description for what additional services he'll be providing for the tens of thousands of dollars in additional annual fees, it may make sense to hire one of his low-cost, fixed-fee competitors.

-Retirees making annual withdrawals from their portfolios in retirement have a special interest in limiting fees.
-For example, for a retiree taking a 4% or $40,000 annual withdrawal from a $1 million account, Matson would skim a worst case $14,000 annual management fee and an additional $10,800 in annual fees for the Free Market Funds -- leaving a bit more than $15,000 for the unwitting Matson client.
+Of course, most of Mr. Matson's clients should be able to supplement the meager remains of their $40,000 annual portfolio withdrawal with Social Security -- at least until Mr. Matson realizes his dream of ending entitlements.
 A January 30, 2010 Wall Street Journal article had Mark Matson advocating the end of entitlement programs like Social Security and Medicare.
-On $15,000/year after expenses, even a millionaire paying Mark Matson's fees would need a generous monthly Social Security stipend to have any kind of reasonable lifestyle in retirement.
+On only $12,842/year after expenses, even a millionaire paying Mark Matson's fees would need a generous monthly Social Security stipend to have any kind of reasonable lifestyle in retirement.

 Additional resources for further information --